Council of Class Officers

 - Clarified and improved the clerkship year (M2) grading system, using student feedback

 - Currently collaborating with deans to establish, communicate, and execute guidelines and changes related to the COVID-19 pandemic

-The president of the fourth-year class is also the executive president of the entire med student body and serves as the primary med student representative to the Alumni Association and the All-University Council.
+After serving as Class of 2022 president for the past three years, Leland is well equipped to lead as president of the entire medical student body.
+He also serves as the primary medical student representative to the Alumni Association and the All-University Council.

 “What makes our school different from other medical schools is how much people like being here and like each other,” Leland says.
 “That comes from how small our class is but, more importantly, how our curriculum is structured.”